List of Ouran High School Host Club characters: Tamaki Suoh

 Tamaki Suoh (須王 環, Suō Tamaki), whose full name is René Tamaki Richard de Grantaine (ルネ・環・リシャール・ド・グランテーヌ, Rene Tamaki Rishāru do Gurantēnu), is a 16 year old second-year student at Ouran Academy, a co-founder and the president of the Host Club.
-Flamboyant and narcissistic, he is the princely type, entertaining customers with upper-class etiquette and shameless flattery but is also the main comic relief character of the series.
+Flamboyant and arrogant, he is the princely type, entertaining customers with upper-class etiquette and shameless flattery but is also the main comic relief character of the series.
 He views the club as a family, specifically the family he never had growing up.
 He is a hāfu (half-blooded Japanese), living under the custody of his father, the wealthy chairman of Ouran Academy, and is separated from his ailing French mother because of a deal with Shizue, his cold-hearted paternal grandmother.
 As the series progresses, he finds himself falling in love with Haruhi but is afraid of confessing for fear it will break up the club, but because of their reassurances, he confesses and they eventually become a couple, moving to Boston but the rest of the club surprises them by moving in next door, showing that the club will stay together even after high school.

 At the end of the anime, the club is threatened to be shut down by Kyoya's father and Tamaki is blackmailed into marrying a snobby French girl, Éclair Tonnerre, in exchange for seeing his mother again.
 Haruhi comes after him to convince him the rest of the club needs him and Éclair lets him go, saving the club.
 Who Haruhi ends up with is left open, but Tamaki, Kyoya, and Hikaru are all hinted.

 His family name is romanized by VIZ Media as Suoh.